hiddenSymmetries/simsopt/docs/source/example_coils.rst

 stellarator symmetry and two-field-period symmetry, giving a total of 16 coils.
 The four unique coil shapes are called the "base coils".
-Each copy of a coil also carries the same current, but we will allow the unique coil shapes to have different current from each other, as is allowed in W7-X. For this tutorial we will consider the coils to be infinitesmally thin filaments.
+Each copy of a coil also carries the same current, but we will allow the unique coil shapes to have different current from each other, as is allowed in W7-X. For this tutorial we will consider the coils to be infinitesimally thin filaments.
 In simsopt, such a coil is represented with the :obj:`simsopt.field.coil.Coil` class, which is essentially a curve paired with a current, represented using :obj:`simsopt.geo.curve.Curve` and :obj:`simsopt.field.coil.Current` respectively.